jaredrhine/gomertime/README.md

   - ~~WebSocket server framework, listens on socket~~

 - Shortlist
-  - Rationalize the float/integer values used in position summary
   - Utility function to count number of neighbors
-  - Implement
   - Rewrite using `time.NewTicker`
   - Add Health component
   - Find nearby entities